mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 | Song Played | 2023-05-18T11:30:00 | user789  | a43fb8  |

 You want to filter and breakdown this event by other attributes of the song, like `artist` and `genre`, which are not tracked as properties.
-Lookup Tables let you upload a CSV of data about songs like this and map it to the `song_id` property:
+Lookup Tables let you upload a CSV of data about songs like the table below and map it to the `song_id` property:

 | song_id| artist      | genre   | is_platinum | name          | release_date
 |--------|-------------|---------|-------------|---------------|----------------------